Delia Owens’ phenomenal bestseller, Where the Crawdads Sing, transports readers to the hauntingly beautiful, isolated marshes of North Carolina.

 “I must let go now.
 Let you go.
 Love is too often The answer for staying.
 Too seldom the reason For going.
 I drop the line And watch you drift away.
 “All along You thought The fiery current Of your lover’s breast Pulled you to the deep.
 But it was my heart-tide Releasing you To float adrift With seaweed.”

-This poem, significant to Kya, explores the difficult act of letting go.
+This poem, significant to Kya, explores the heartbreaking act of letting go.
 It reframes departure not as rejection but as a release, resonating deeply with her experiences of abandonment.

 “Faces change with life’s toll, but eyes remain a window to what was…”